Samir70/math-q-factory/README.md

 ```
 (Not many question types in the higher categories, yet!)
 But these boundaries are really hard to maintain.
 I use some FS level 1 questions in GCSE classes and find that there are a few that challenge students who came in with a grade 3 (Try out the bakery Q, finding the mean after completing the table of given data).
 Similarly: a lot of my FS students can do some algebra and finding angles in triangles, but those aren't part of their course.
 I decided to strike a balance, though this makes things like diagnostics a little harder to arrange.
 But a good initial assessment should spot the students who need to be on a different course.

-## install into a project with npm
-> npm i math-q-factory

 ## breaking changes for version 2
 I felt these were needed to reorganise how topicsToTest get listed.
 See below.